DanielHipp/mobileComputing_Raspberry/README.md

 # Mobile Computing: Notification Matrix

+This project is createt for the lecture "MobileComputin" at the HTWG Konstanz Department of Computer Science.
+The project needs an [outliner](https://github.com/DanielHipp/mobileComputing/wiki/Outliner) and contains an [paper](https://github.com/DanielHipp/mobileComputing_Raspberry/blob/master/docs/MobileComputing-Paper.pdf) and a presentation.

+In this repository the Raspberry Pi code can be found.
+To see the sourcecode for the Android App take a look at the other [Repo](https://github.com/DanielHipp/mobileComputing)

 ## Introduction
 This is the backend on the Raspberry Pi 3, that receives input (text and images) from a smartphone and displays it on a 16x16 dot matrix.